TK's Reviews

 Taste

-Culletons always seems like a bar before it’s a restaurant.
-They pour a good tasting pint.
+Culletons always seems feels a bar with a restaurant attached.
+They pour an okay pint.
 A few bubbles made it a bit gnomecore.
-Good glass.
+Okay glass.
 A bit too cold.
-Flavor nailed.
-Bonus: the new food menu is class.
+Lacing weak.
+Bonus though: the new food menu is class.

 Appearance